Millennial AI

 • Model lifecycle review procedures with mandatory gates from development through deprecation

-• Audit-ready documentation templates aligned to applicable compliance frameworks
+• Audit-ready documentation templates mapped to applicable frameworks

 Implementation & Handover (Weeks 5-6)